Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-Although agreements to arbitrate employment disputes are enforceable under federal law, the issue of whether there is an enforceable agreement is a matter of the applicable state law governing the formation of contracts or the enforceability of employer policies.
+Although agreements to arbitrate employment disputes are enforceable under the Federal Arbitration Act (FAA), the issue of whether there is an enforceable agreement is generally a matter of the applicable state law governing the formation of contracts or the enforceability of employer policies.
 A basic tenet of contract law of most, if not all states is that an employee’s promise to arbitrate is enforceable only if the employer gave some consideration for the promise.
 On May 21, 2018 the US Supreme Court held that employment arbitration agreements with class action waivers (requiring individual arbitration of class action claims) are enforceable under the FAA.

 How can employers make changes to existing employment agreements?

 The Restatement of Contracts approach is more tolerant of one-sided changes.
 Section 89 of the Restatement (Second) of Contracts provides: “A promise modifying a duty under a contract not fully performed on either side is binding if the modification is fair and equitable…; or to the extent provided by statute; or to the extent that justice requires enforcement”.
 Such language would apply only to an agreement which has not yet been fully exercised and still is susceptible to revision.

 Is a distinction drawn between local and foreign workers?

-The Immigration Reform and Control Act of 1986 requires employers to verify the identity and entitlement to employment of every new employee hired by completing a Form I-9.
-All employers, regardless of size, are subject to its provisions.
-Employers must document all verifications and may face significant monetary penalties if proper documentation is not maintained.
-Employers may not knowingly hire unauthorised aliens.
-Penalties for hiring unauthorised aliens include heavy fines and imprisonment.
-The Immigration Reform and Control Act also penalises employers for discriminating against employees or applicants because of national origin or citizenship status.
+The Immigration Reform and Control Act of 1986 requires employers to verify the identity and entitlement to employment of every new employee hired through a completed Form I-9.
+All US employers, regardless of size, are subject to the provisions of that act.
+Employers must document and maintain all verifications and may face significant monetary penalties if proper documentation is not maintained.
+Employers may not knowingly hire unauthorized aliens.
+Penalties for hiring unauthorized aliens include heavy fines and, in some cases, imprisonment.
+The Immigration Reform and Control Act also penalizes employers for discriminating against employees or applicants because of national origin or citizenship status.